Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 Complete the SystemPros

-- Hydrates while maintaining the bond repair work of No. 3 and No. 4
+- Hydrates while fitting into the No. 3 and No. 4 support routine

 - Color-safe, sulfate-free